Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Maximal regularity for Stokes system

 \subsection{Elliptic estimates}

 So far we have not assumed any regularity on the coefficient $b$.
 In what follows, we shall prove that $b\mathcal{P}_b$ is bounded on some Besov spaces if $b$ has suitable "critical" regularity.
-But we allow a slight discontinuity for $b$ because it is of independent interest to study elliptic estimates with discontinuous coefficients.
+We allow a slight discontinuity for $b$ and point out that it is of independent interest to study elliptic estimates with discontinuous coefficients.
 The continuity of $b\mathcal{P}_b$ will also help us identify the domain of $\mathcal{G}$.

 In the sequel, $P\in\dot{H}^1(\R^3)$ is the weak solution to \eqref{2nd order elliptic equation of divergence form} with $b$ satisfying \eqref{initial density bounds}, and $\mu$ is the H\"{o}lder index in Lemma \ref{gauss property}.
 The main result in this subsection is the following: \begin{theorem} Given any $(p,r)\in[2,\frac{3}{1-\mu})\times[1,\infty]$, any $s\in(0,\frac{3}{p}+\mu-1)$.
 If $b$ satisfies $\nabla b\in\dot{B}_{q,\infty}^{3/q-1}(\R^3)$ with $\frac{3}{q}>s\vee(1-\mu)$, there exists a constant $C$ depending on $m$ and $\|b\|_{\dot{B}_{q,\infty}^{3/q}}$ such that